All law firms want more “good” clients. But to get them – and keep them – you need an effective marketing strategy.

 - Set realistic objectives.

-"When conducting a SWOT, use hard numbers, client feedback and team members at all levels, then weave what you learn into your strategy.”
+"When conducting a SWOT, use hard numbers, client feedback and ask team members at all levels, then weave what you learn into your strategy.”

 Rachel Tombs, founder and owner, Orion Legal Marketing